 Every Student Counts:

-Assessment for Growth and Equity in the Age of Covid and Beyond
+in the Age of Covid and Beyond

 The age of covid-19 and remote learning challenged independent schools in important ways.
 It also allowed independent schools to shine; together we learned that good online teaching and learning is based on many of the same values as good teaching and learning in person.
 It is personal, it is reflective, it is equitable, and it is rooted in community.
 Distance learning also exposed areas that are rife for innovation.
 Remote instruction may just be the catalyst we needed to help us reexamine assessment, equity and the interplay between them.

 In this Fall Educators Conference, we will spend time with some of the leading voices and thinkers, digging into the work of equity and assessment in their broadest terms.
 In the course of the conference, attendees will be asked to think about assessment as a tool for driving reflection, interaction, growth, and equity.
 Come join your NWAIS colleagues for an interactive virtual program filled with opportunities to connect with national thought leaders as well as other educators from across the association for a rich day of reflection and learning.

 To review sessions before you register

 Once you are registered, sign in and create your account to explore the day

 Note: you must be registered to access the virtual conference.

 The procedure has changed and participants must sign up for them in advance of the conference.
 See below for more detail.

 Leading National Expert in Assessment and Grading and author of the award-winning book Meet Me in the Middle as well as the best-selling books: Day One and Beyond and Fair Isn’t Always Equal: Assessment and Grading in the Differentiated Classroom, Differentiation: From Planning to Practice among many others.